aai-ay06-tpf/insurance-policy-chatbot/README.md

 The collection names have the timestamp of the last created collection.
 If you want to verify the collection names, you can do so in the `...` file.

+### Build and run the Chat service

+First, you have to create a `.env` file inside the backend_ui directory.
+Follow the `raw_env.txt` file guide.
+After creating the `backend_ui/.env`y, start the chat interface by running:
+`docker compose up backend_ui --build `.

 ### Run the app